Students

 ABOUT

-This half-time fellowship provides employment for Spring 2024 and Fall 2024 semesters during which the student is expected to work on campus at the URI Narragansett Bay Campus.
-The fellowship package includes half tuition for the academic year and a 10 hour-per-week stipend.
+This half-time fellowship provides employment for the Spring and Fall 2024 semesters, during which the student is expected to work on campus at the URI Narragansett Bay Campus.
+The fellowship package includes half tuition for the academic year and a 10-hour-per-week stipend.
 The fellowship is open to URI graduate students with strong written and verbal skills.

 Knauss Marine Policy Fellowship